ydunbar/automated-testing/README.md

   -spec_helper.rb
 ```

+The `lib` folder contains the two classes you will be working with, `card.rb` and `deck.rb`.
+These two classes represent playing cards and a deck for use in a card game app.
+We will be writing these classes in a TDD fashion.

+The `specs` folder contains the test cases for each class.
+You will start by making the existing tests pass, in Wave 2, begin adding your own tests.

+The `Rakefile` enables you to use the `rake` command to run the automated tests.
+It will run minitest through all the files in the `specs` folder ending with `_spec.rb`.

 ## Wave 1 - Getting Card To Pass

 Right now you have a `Card` class and an assortment of specs.
 Your first job is to read the first set of specs and write the Card class to satisfy them.